 05 — Your Vision

 Not a room schedule.
 Not a reference image.
-A genuine account of what you are trying to create and why it matters to you.
+A genuine account of what you are trying to create and why it matters.
 What should this building feel like?
-What should it mean to those who inhabit it?
-This is what the Principal reads first — and it is what determines whether the conversation continues.
+What should it mean?
+This is what determines whether the conversation continues.

 06 — Budget Range

 An approximate range.
-The practice does not require precision at this stage — it requires honesty.
 Alignment between ambition and resource is the foundation of every successful commission.
+Honesty at this stage serves both parties.

 07 — Contract Preference